PolygonHealthAnalytics/magic_multimodal_survival_analysis/README.md

 ## 📝 Notes
 - This repository contains only the analysis code and does not include raw data
-- Data must be downloaded separately from the MAGIC platform
+- Data must be downloaded separately using MAGIC
 - Results may vary depending on the specific dataset and preprocessing steps